caneara/elevate/README.md

 You may wish to disable a particular macro for one of the following reasons:

-1. Performance - if you aren't using the macro, or even the class itself, then disabling it will net a tiny performance boost.
+1. **Performance** - if you aren't using the macro, or even the class itself, then disabling it will net a tiny performance boost.
-2. Conflicts - if you already have a macro for a class, or wish to create one with the same name, you should disable the Elevate macro to prevent conflicts.
+2. **Conflicts** - if you already have a macro for a class, or wish to create one with the same name, you should disable the Elevate macro to prevent conflicts.

-To disable a macro from being registered, simply set its value to `false`:
+To prevent a macro being registered, simply set its value to `false`:

 ```php
 'Blade' => [